Nodin Mental Health Services

-Nodin Child and Family Intervention Services provides counselling, support and intervention services to First Nation children, youth, adults and families from communities served by the Sioux Lookout First Nations Health Authority, who are experiencing social, emotional or behavioural problems.
-Nodin CFI is a resource available to 33 First Nation communities in the Sioux Lookout region, the majority remote fly-in access only.
+Nodin Mental Health Services provides counselling, support and intervention services to First Nation children, youth, adults and families from communities served by the Sioux Lookout First Nations Health Authority, who are experiencing social, emotional or behavioural problems.
+Nodin is a resource available to 33 First Nation communities in the Sioux Lookout region, the majority remote fly-in access only.

 Nodin Counseling Services through SLFNHA has been overseeing the provision of mental health services since 1994 to First Nations clients.
 Mental Health services for children and youth formally under the family counseling unit of Tikinagan Child and Family Services were formally transferred to Sioux Lookout First Nations Health Authority in April of 2002.